cyber-samr/cyber-samr/notes/cissp-domains.md

 ---

 ## 1. Security and Risk Management
-- Focus: Security goals, risk mitigation, compliance, and ethics
+- The focus of the security and risk management domain is defining security goals and objectives, risk mitigation, compliance, business continuity, and regulations.
 - Key concepts: InfoSec, incident response, business continuity, GDPR, and security posture
 - Tools: Playbooks, training programs